temach/reports/LS-Lab-3-monitoring.md

 ### - against the web service
 ### - and against two web pages, a simple one and the heavy-duty one
+###  Validate that your monitoring displays an alert once you destroy the service (what is the delay, how long does it take for it to appear?)

 source: https://www.zabbix.com/documentation/4.0/manual/web_monitoring